Paradoxical behavior in Collatz sequences

 \section{A partial order on parity vectors}

-One may expect that paradoxical sequences are more likely to occur for large values of the remainder terms (given by the functions $E_j$).
+One may expect that paradoxical sequences are more likely to occur for large values of the remainder terms $E_j$.
 Therefore, it seems relevant to better understand the relationship between the remainders on an arbitrary number $j$ of iterations and their associated parity vectors of length $j$.
-To this aim, we need to define formally a few notions and agree on some convenient notations.
+To this aim, we need to define formally a few notions and agree on some convenient notation.